Skip to main content

 As mentioned above, most airport lounges have a day pass option, even if you're not flying with that particular airline.
 You can purchase a day pass in advance online, or using the various apps listed above, or you can walk up to the front desk of any lounge to inquire about availability for that day.

-This is a great option if you're not ready to commit to one specific network of lounges or a single airline.
+This could be a great option if you're not ready to commit to one specific network of lounges or a single airline.

 Get a credit card with complimentary Priority Pass membership